 For showtimes, click here.

 From the mind of Jackie Gleason came Gigot.
-After countless hours of imagining and scribbling on legal pads, Gleason had come up with the idea and later the music, which he hoped would lead to Academy recognition.
+After countless hours of imagining and scribbling on legal pads, Gleason had the idea.
+Later, he even wrote music for the film, which he hoped would lead to Academy recognition.

 To make his dream materialize, he hoped for director Orson Welles and screenwriter Paddy Chayefsky.
 However, neither of those options worked.
 The studio decided that Welles wouldn’t bring in a hit.
 Chayefsky was willing, but he wanted to change the location to Brooklyn, which Gleason felt would too drastically alter the story.